 Got a fire blanket within reach of your galley?
 You should.
 Actually, even in a house, it’s a great safety item.

 Basically, a fire blanket smothers small fires.
-And unlike a fire extinguisher, it doesn’t make a mess (if you’ve ever used a fire extinguisher you know it puts white powder everywhere that’s difficult to clean up) and most can be re-used.
+And unlike a fire extinguisher, it doesn’t make a mess (if you’ve ever used a fire extinguisher you know it puts white powder everywhere that’s difficult to clean up and very corrosive) and most can be re-used.

 That’s not to say that you don’t need a fire extinguisher aboard if you have a fire blanket (actually, you probably need several fire extinguishers — read my article about using one here).
 But it’s one more tool — and one that’s much more appropriate in many circumstances.